alexiacismaru/data-science-chatbot/README.md

 ```
 streamlit run ./streamlit_app.py
 ```
-The chatbot will open up on the web browser, where you can start asking questions.
+The chatbot will open on the web browser, where you can ask questions.

 ### Example queries
 - What is the evolution of house owners in Antwerp?